dqops/dqo/docs/checks/column/uniqueness/distinct-percent.md

 ---
-title: distinct percent data quality checks
+title: Distinct percent data quality checks, SQL examples
 ---
-# distinct percent data quality checks
+# Distinct percent data quality checks, SQL examples

 This check measures the percentage of distinct values in all non-null values.
 It verifies that the percentage of distinct values meets a minimum and maximum values.
  The default value of 100% distinct values ensures the column has no duplicate values.